 DocNow responds to the public's use of social media for chronicling historically significant events as well as demand from scholars, students, and archivists, among others, seeking a user-friendly means of collecting and preserving this type of digital content.
 DocNow has a strong commitment to prioritizing ethical practices when working with social media content, especially in terms of collection and long-term preservation.
 This commitment extends to Twitter's notion of honoring user intent and the rights of content creators.
 The project is a collaborative effort among the University of Maryland, University of California at Riverside, and Washington University in St. Louis.
 We are extremely grateful for funding from the Andrew W. Mellon Foundation.

-In addition to developing the DocNow app, the DocNow team has built a variety of tools to help researchers work with Twitter data.
-Some of these tools require some technical profiency to get running, so please reach out to us if you are interested in using them but not sure where to start.
+We're building a variety of tools to help researchers work with Twitter data.
+Some of these require tech know-how to get running, reach out to us if you are interested in using them but not sure where to start!

 Advisory board members are active participants in the development of DocNow.
 Board members were carefully chosen because of their expertise as archivists, librarians, computer scientists, historians, software developers, librarians, sociologists, and journalists, and in many cases their work has directly influenced how the DocNow project was designed.
 We’re extremely thankful to this group and their continued support and active involvement in the project.